Like us on Facebook

 Alexander Milliner

-104 Years Old.
-Born in Quebec on March 14, 1770.
-Died in 1874.
-Fought in the Battles of White Plains, Brandywine, Monmouth and Yorktown.
-Also served in the Navy on board the old frigate Constitution.
+Born in Quebec on March 14, 1770, Alexander Millener died in 1874 at the age of 104.
+He fought in the Battles of White Plains, Brandywine, Monmouth and Yorktown and also served in the Navy on board the old frigate Constitution.
 Too young at the time of his enlistment for service in the army, Alexander was enlisted as a drummer boy.
 Recounting the past, he said he was a great favorite with Washington.
 After the beating of the drums of reveille, Washington would come along and pat him on the head, and call him his boy.
 On one occasion, “a bitter cold morning,” he gave him a drink out of his flask.
-He described Washington as “a good man, a beautiful man.
+He described Washington as “a good man, a beautiful man.”

 William Hutchings